-Gunmen abduct 14 passengers in Rivers, demand N14m ransom - Pulse Nigeria — Nigeria Today
+Gunmen attack commercial bus, abduct 14 passengers - NAIJ.COM — Nigeria Today

-Gunmen abduct 14 passengers in Rivers, demand N14m ransom – Pulse Nigeria
+Gunmen attack commercial bus, abduct 14 passengers – NAIJ.COM

 |